andrebask/thesis/12 - chapter7.md

 ![Transformed vs non-transformed code, performance comparison \label{overhead}](figures/overhead.png)

 ## Capturing performance
+I tested the new `call/cc` implementation on five continuation-intensive benchmarks. `fibc` is a variation of `fib` with continuations.
+The `loop2` benchmark corresponds to a non-local-exit scenario in which a tight loop repeatedly throws to the same continuation.
+The `ctak` benchmark is a continuation-intensive variation of the call-intensive `tak` benchmark.
+The ctak benchmark captures a continuation on every procedure call and throws a continuation on every return.
+I compared the modified version of Kawa with SISC, the only other JVM Scheme supporting `call/cc`, and other Scheme implementations with a JIT compiler targeting either native machine code or an internal VM.

 ![Capturing benchmark (interpreted code), 10 iterations, values in secons \label{interp-tab}](figures/interpreted-table.pdf)